Mark Tinker: Early life

-Tinker was born in Stamford, Connecticut, the son of Ruth Prince (née Byerly) (1927–2004) and former NBC chairman Grant Tinker (1926–2016), and the brother of John Tinker, with whom he worked on St. Elsewhere.
+Tinker was born in Stamford, Connecticut, the son of Ruth Prince Tinker (née Byerly) (1927–2004) and future NBC chairman Grant Tinker (1926–2016), and is the brother of John Tinker, with whom he worked on St. Elsewhere.
 His stepmother was Mary Tyler Moore, who was married to Grant Tinker from 1962 until 1981.
+His brother Michael was a Los Angeles policeman and detective for over 30 years.

-Tinker graduated from Syracuse University in 1973.
+Tinker graduated from Darien High School and Syracuse University with honors in 1973.